-- Preheat oven to 425° degrees.
+Preheat oven to 425° degrees.
 Line a muffin tin with 12 muffin liners and set aside.

-- Melt the butter or earth balance in a small microwaveable bowl or on the stove top and set aside to cool.
+- Melt the butter in a medium size microwaveable bowl and set aside to cool for 2 minutes.

-- Mash the bananas in a medium size bowl; add in the eggs, vanilla, and cooled melted butter.
-Whisk to combine.
-In another bowl combine the 1 1/4 cup flour, 1 cup brown sugar, 1/2 tsp baking soda, 1/2 tsp baking powder, 1/2 cup cocoa powder, and salt and mix lightly.
+- In another bowl combine the 1 1/4 cup flour, 1 cup brown sugar, 1/2 tsp baking soda, 1/2 tsp baking powder, 1/2 cup cocoa powder, and salt and mix lightly.
 Add the wet ingredients into the dry ingredients and mix with a spatula until just combined.
-Do not overmix or the muffins will be tough.
+Do not over-mix or the muffins will be tough.

 - Take the last 2 teaspoons of flour and dust the chocolate chips with them- this will ensure they don’t sink to the bottom of the muffins!
 Pour the chocolate chips into the muffin batter and lightly mix.
-Using a regular sized ice cream scoop or a ¼ cup measuring cup, evenly fill the muffin tin.
-For a pretty garnish, top the muffin batter with banana slices or extra chocolate chips.
+Using a regular sized ice cream scoop or a ¼ cup measuring cup, evenly fill the muffin tin 3/4 way full.
+Do not over fill!

 - Bake at 425° degrees for 8 minutes and then lower the oven temperature to 350°F (dont open the oven!) and continue baking for 10 minutes.
 The muffins are done when the edges are crisp and the tops are firm.